github-aws-runners/terraform-aws-github-runner/modules/microvm-foundation/README.md

 - A Lambda-trusted Network Connector operator role and propagation barrier.
 - An unattached runtime usage policy for the reserved image namespace and connector inventory.

+## Build role and execution role

+MicroVM deployments use two different IAM roles with different lifecycles:

+- The `build_role_arn` output is the **build role**.
+The image builder assumes this role while it creates and publishes a MicroVM image.
+It grants the image-build permissions for the foundation artifact bucket, logs, and any configured ECR repositories.
+It is not the role used by a runner job.
+- The **execution role** is attached to each MicroVM when the runner control plane launches it.
+The control-plane TypeScript passes this role to `RunMicrovm`; the Lambda that calls that API must be allowed to pass the role.
+The MicroVM and the ephemeral runner use this role at runtime.

+The execution role is resolved by the runner configuration and is intentionally not created by this foundation module.
+The foundation creates the regional build resources and the reusable `usage_policy_arn`; the runner/control-plane configuration owns the runtime role and its provider-specific permissions.

 The module does not create MicroVM images, runner execution roles, or the runner control plane.
 Attach `usage_policy_arn` to the control-plane role that owns the runtime launch operations.
 The caller must also grant the Terraform